 Economic changes: The Housing Assessment for the District projects the economic growth at 3% GVA per annum in the Plan period, leading to an additional 380 jobs per annum.
-On a straightforward population proportionate calculation, the average job creation in the Parish would therefore be around 2 per annum through the 20 year Plan period.
-Such job creation of 40 over the Plan period, based on 57.5% of the population being typically 'economically active', leads to a population increase on the Parish of 69, and a corresponding housing need of 30
+On a straightforward population proportionate calculation, average job creation in the Parish would therefore be around 2 per annum through the 20 year Plan period.
+Such job creation of 40 over the Plan period, based on 57.5% of the population being typically 'economically active', leads to a population increase on the Parish of 69, and a corresponding housing need of 30.

 The Proposed Submission Version Mid Sussex District Plan (2013) proposes that the Burgess Hill Town wide Strategy Northern Arc development and other allocations to the east of Burgess Hill, will allocate sites for 4,000 homes.
 The demand for housing in this Neighbourhood Plan assumes that this development would absorb a significant part of the demographic and economic growth in the southern part of the District.
+It is noted that the Mid Sussex District Plan 2013 has been withdrawn at the present time, but that the Strategic Allocations and the overall 10,600 home housing target remains.